spantaleev/matrix-docker-ansible-deploy/docs/README.md

 - [FAQ](faq.md) - lots of questions and answers.
 Jump to [Prerequisites](prerequisites.md) to avoid reading too much and to just start a guided installation.

+- [Quick start](quick-start.md) - follow the guide to set up minimum core services on your server

 - [Prerequisites](prerequisites.md) - go here to a guided installation using this Ansible playbook

 - [Configuring your DNS settings](configuring-dns.md)